rollchains/spawn/docs/README.md

 In this section, we will discuss when to use each.

-#### Multi-Documentation Linking

-Technically, there are four docs being maintained in this repo:

-1. Found in `docs/docs/` (this is the one displayed on the website in the "Documentation" tab)
-2. Found in `docs/architecture/` (this is the one displayed on the website in the "Architecture Decision Records" tab)
-3. Found in `docs/events/` (depreciated, this is not displayed on the website, but is hosted under `/events/` url)
-4. Found in `docs/params/` (depreciated, this is not displayed on the website, but is hosted under `/params/` url)

-When referencing a markdown file, you should use relative file paths if they are in the same docs directory from above.
-For example, if you are in `docs/docs/01-ibc` and want to link to `docs/docs/02-apps/01-transfer/01-overview.md`, you should use the relative link `../02-apps/01-transfer/01-overview.md`.

-If the file you are referencing is in a different docs directory, you should use an absolute URL.
-For example, if you are in `docs/docs/01-ibc` and want to link to `docs/architecture/adr-001-coin-source-tracing.md`, you should use the absolute URL (not absolute file path), in this case `/architecture/adr-001-coin-source-tracing`.
-You can find the absolute URL by looking at the slug in the frontmatter of the markdown file you want to link to.
-If the frontmatter slug is not set (such as in `docs/architecture/adr-001-coin-source-tracing.md`), you should use the url that docusaurus generates for it.
-You can find this by looking at the url of the page in the browser.

-Note that when referencing any file outside of the parent `docs/` directory, you should always use a hyperlink.

 #### Static Assets

 Static assets are the non-code files that are directly copied to the build output.
 They include **images**, stylesheets, favicons, fonts, etc.